-HTC One now available from C Spire WirelessAlex Wagner - Deputy Managing Editor, News Desk
+HTC One now available from C Spire WirelessAlex Wagner - Editorial Director of News and Content

 Just a hair over two months after originally announcing its intent to launch the HTC One, C Spire Wireless has officially become the latest U.S. carrier to add the aluminum-clad Android smartphone to its shelves.
 C Spire announced today that the HTC One is now available both online and in its retail stores for $199.99 with a two-year commitment.